-· Have students create a platform to stand on

-When down hill, place foot on the student's board to prevent sliding.

-• Keep back straight and lift with the legs and arms with the aid of your own body weight.
+- · Have students create a platform to stand on - When down hill, place foot on the student's board to prevent sliding. - Keep back straight and lift with the legs and arms with the aid of your own body weight.

-• Ensure suitable terrain for each method.

-· You will need to assist guest's first attempts.

-• When helping your guests up use proper technique.
+- · Ensure suitable terrain for each method. - · You will need to assist guest's first attempts. - When helping your guests up use proper technique.
 Keep the back straight and lift with the legs using your body weight to help lift the guest.

+Common problem Possible Causes Possible Solutions

+Cannot get up heel side.
+Lack flexibility.
 Teacher assistance.

+Clothes are too tight.
 Pair up with guests.

 Roll over to toe side.

 Roll over to toe side.

 Teach students how to strap in standing up.

 Dig the edge in.

+Board slides away.
+No platform.
 Position board across slope.

+Board not across fall line.

+Losing balance.
+Mass not over edge.
 Keep hips over edge.

 Stand slowly.

-SIDE SLIPPING